sirredbeard/awesome-wsl/README.md

 and restart WSL.

-Note: The LIBGL command offloads hardware graphics acceleration from Linux to Windows 10 for faster graphical rendering.
+If you use another shell, make the appropriate edit there.
+The LIBGL command offloads hardware graphics acceleration from Linux to Windows 10 for faster graphical rendering.

 ## Using WSL